ohsu-qin/qiprofile/doc/source/development.rst

 Each package occurs after packages on which it depends.

+If a new client library is added, then notify other developers that they need to run ``grunt`` to rebuild the application after refreshing their master branch.

+If a new test library is added, then notify other developers that they need to run ``npm install`` after refreshing their master branch.

 Testing
 -------
 Testing is performed by the following grunt tasks\ [#midway]_: